d9pouces/django-floor/doc/source/signals.rst

 Maybe you cannot use websockets (Python 3…).
 You can still use signals through HTTP requests.
-Set `USE_WS4REDIS` to False.
 Each Python signal return a list of dict `{'signal': 'signal.name', 'options': kwargs}`.
 These dictionnaries will act as regular signals.
 Of course, you can only propagate JS signals at the end of a signal called by the client.

 You can also activate a regular polling by setting `WS4REDIS_EMULATION_INTERVAL` to a positive value.
 This interval is in milliseconds!